oshaughnessy/sierramountainll/_pages/roles.md

    caption="SMLL Majors field at sunset" %}

-We also have volunteers who aren't parents of players, but know the game and see the value of bringing Little League to the community.
+We also have volunteers who aren't parents of players, but know the game and see the value of bringing youth baseball & softball to the community.
 To all of you, we appreciate your support and passion for the youth here.
 Thank you!